Chhayamoy

-Chhayamoy or Chayamoy is a 2013 Bengali horror-comedy film directed by Haranath Chakraborty and based on Shirshendu Mukhopadhyay's novel of the same title.
+Chhayamoy is a 2013 Bengali-language fantasy comedy horror films directed by Haranath Chakraborty and based on Shirshendu Mukhopadhyay's novel of the same title.
 This was a children's film with supernatural elements in it.
 Debajyoti Mishra composed the music of the film.

 Plot

 Indrajit is a UK based scholar.
 While working to preserve historical documents, he finds a parchment from which he learns about treasures hidden in an old Zamindar palace in Simulgarh, a village of West Bengal.
 Actually Indrajit is the descendant of the zamindar's family.
 He comes to the village and finds out the treasure.
 But a corrupt moneylender Gagan Sapui accuses him of robbery, beats him up, snatches all the treasures and throws him in a nearby forest.
 From there, Indra is rescued by Alankar, a simple and poor boy from the village.
 Together they retrieve the treasure from Gagan Sapui with the help of a noble ghost Chhayamoy, who was once the minister of the Zamindar family.
 Eventually, the fraud and the corrupt nature of Gagan Sapui is revealed to the entire village.